PEO Vs Payroll Service Provider: Which Is Best For Your Business?

 Payroll providers will work well for your business if you:

-- Only want to outsource payroll and related functions want to keep other HR tasks in-house
+- Only want to outsource payroll and related functions and want to keep other HR tasks in-house

 - Don’t want a long-term contract